 The Great Depression was a turbulent time for the world.
 It began in the United States and subsequently the Stock Market Crash plummeted its economy.
 It started in 1929 and ended towards the late 1930s.
-During this time there was a lack of job opportunities for people and hence most of the population was unemployed.
-The Great Depression officially started on a day called ‘Black Thursday’ and as a result one in every four American was rendered jobless.
+During this time there was a lack of job opportunities for people, leaving most of the population unemployed.
+The Great Depression officially started on a day called ‘Black Thursday’ resulting in rendering one in every four American jobless.
 This meant that there was a 25% unemployment rate in the country.
 Individuals who were job hunting in the 1930s made creative signs to showcase their need for a job.

 1) Unable to find a job locally, individuals travelled to different places in search of a job.

 2) Below pictured are single women job hunting in the 1930s and protesting for the ‘firing’ of married women.

 3) Man job hunting in the 1930s with a sign stating that he wants a job and not charity.

 4) Children appealing for a job on the behalf of their father.

 5) An unemployed man on hunting in the 1930s with a radical sign appealing for accommodation for himself, his wife and their unborn child.

 6) Unemployed men lining up in front of an employment agency in 1932.

 7) Men staying in public housing when job hunting in the 1930s.